lverns/experience/README.md

 5. Tag, build, and push artifact: `bin/release VERSION_CHANGE` (where `VERSION_CHANGE` is `major`, `minor`, `patch`, etc.)
 6. Push tags: `git push --tags`

+## License

+Copyright © 2020 Hotel JV Services, LLC

+Unless otherwise noted, all files in this repository are released under the 3-Clause BSD License.
+See LICENSE for terms.